How To Turn Off Safe Mode On Tumblr

 Recently, Tumblr has purged a lot of sensitive and inappropriate content from the site.
 During the purge, the Safe Mode button disappeared from the Account Settings, leaving all users in a permanent Safe Mode.
 Many bloggers were prohibited from accessing their blogs because of sensitive content.

 If you’ve stumbled upon someone’s blog and it displays a message that warns you about the blog in question possibly containing sensitive media, it means that it’s been flagged by the community or deemed inappropriate by the Tumblr team.
-While you can’t turn it off, there are ways to circumnavigate Safe Mode and enjoy the site the way you see fit.
+While you can’t turn it off, there are ways to circumnavigate Safe Mode containing sensitive media, it means that it’s been flagged by the community or deemed inappropriate by the Tumblr team.
+While you can’t turn it off, there are ways to go around safe mode and enjoy the site the way you see fit.
 Let’s look into how to work around Safe Mode on computers, Android, and iOS devices.

 Note: You should have in mind that if you’re under 18, there’s no way to disable Safe Mode on Tumblr.

 If you have an account on Tumblr, you can easily tailor your experience and choose what you want to see, including the content the community and Tumblr might deem as sensitive or NSFW.
 Here’s how to work around Safe Mode via computer browser.